SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

 * [to fix it in the docker container](https://askubuntu.com/questions/342854/what-is-the-command-line-statement-for-changing-the-system-clock) (at least untill restart) i used `sudo date new_date_time_string` (format: MMDDhhmmyyyy.ss) MM=Month, DD=Day, hh=Hour, mm=Minute, yyyy=Year, ss=Second
 #### Docker container restart
 * After restart of the container the inputs didnt show up in splunk anymore.
 After debugging the Arduinos and any possible code change.. figured out it is Splunk.
 The HEC global setting for SSL was enabled again.. guess this setting doesnt persit a restart of the container.
 After disableing SSL.. the inputs were fine again.
+#### Serial gibber gabber after reboot
+* seems like the PIR output connected to input pin D4 is not a good idea.
+D4 is HIGH at boot and boot fails if pulled low (see ESP8266 pinout link).